-A tidy and well-styled beard without many tangles is unlikely to look stringy.
-That’s what a beard comb can do for you.
+A tidy and well-styled beard without many tangles is less likely to look stringy.

 When you go to tidy up your beard it doesn’t always mean you need to break out the buzzers.
-Sometimes, all you need is a small pair of beard scissors and you can tame those beard bristles in just a few snips.
+Sometimes, all you need is a small pair of beard scissors and you can tame those strays with a few snips.

 You can get pretty intricate with it.